Robin Hood (Disney character): Inspiration for the character

 Medieval historian Andrew E. Larsen wrote that the inspiration for Disney's animated Robin Hood character was not actually the Robin Hood of literary and cinematic fame but instead was Reynard the fox, a 12th century Alsatian fairy tale character.
 Larsen drew parallels between many of the characters from the animated film and characters in the Reynard tales, including the lion King Leo and the rooster Chaunticleer.
 Disney was able to overcome concerns about Reynard being a crook and anti-authoritarian figure by turning him into the bandit Robin Hood.

 Characteristics and physical appearance

 Characteristics

 Robin Hood is a heroic outlaw who steals from the rich and gives to the poor.
 He is known for his mastery of archery as well as his talent for disguising himself.
 Despite being declared an outlaw, Robin Hood is a good and generous person at heart, and is beloved by the townspeople for his deeds.

 Physical appearance

-Robin Hood is a slender red fox with brown eyes who wears a yellow hat with a red feather on it, but later changed to green, and wears green clothing and shoes.
+Robin Hood is a slender red fox with brown eyes who wears a yellow or green hat with a red feather on it, and wears green clothing and shoes.